sansliv08/picture-in-picture/README.md

 # Picture in picture
 This project based on HTML, CSS, JS and Media Devices WEB API.
- - Propmts the user to select the media stream source on button click.
+ - Propmts to select media stream, pass to video element, then play.
- - Dynamically inserting the selected media stream into the DOM.
+ - Dynamically insert the selected media stream into the DOM.
- - Picture in Picture mode is enabled by clicking on the second button.
+ - Picture in Picture mode is enabled when button clicked.